An account in the Plan.

-A tax-free reinvestment from one qualified plan to another within a specific time frame, usually 60 days.
-You are permitted to transfer funds from another 529 college savings plan to an account in the Path2College 529 Plan for the same beneficiary once within a 12-month period without incurring federal income tax.
+A tax-free transfer of funds from one qualified 529 plan to another within a specific time frame, usually 60 days.
+You are permitted to transfer funds from another 529 college savings plan to an account in the Path2College 529 College Savings Plan for the same beneficiary once within a 12-month period without incurring federal income tax.
 The 529 college savings plan from which you are transferring funds may be subject to differences in features, costs and surrender charges.
 You should consult with your tax advisor or the other 529 college savings plan.
 State and local taxes may apply.

 Section 529 of the Internal Revenue Service Code, the section that specifies the requirements for qualified tuition college savings programs (529 plans).

 The general name used to describe stocks, government obligations, corporate bonds, or ownership rights, such as options or futures.